 There are two different hiking pants that we love to wear on our travels the Keb Trouser from Fjallraven and prAna’s Stretch Zion Pant/Halle Pant.
-The most versatile would have to be prAna pants that are lightweight, look great, and extremely comfortable.
-We recommend neutral colored pants as they’re great at hiding dirt and can match most shirt colors.
+The most versatile would have to be prAna pants that are lightweight, look great, and are extremely comfortable.
+We recommend neutral-colored pants as they’re great at hiding dirt and can match most shirt colors.

 Fjallraven’s Keb pants are a mountaineering staple, but they are heavyweight and not great for quick dry properties yet extremely durable.
 If you really want to mix it up you can opt for hiking tights — Tasha loves those!
 You’ll see a lot of these kicking around Norway in the winter, and it’s the reason we picked up a pair ourselves.